yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2023/index.md

 “But writer, AFMF is not vendor-agnostic!
 It’s an AMD Windows driver exclusive feature!”
 You say.
 Ah but you’re wrong, it is vendor-agnostic on desktop PCs!
 Kinda.

-The only thing you have to do is get an RX 6400 (or higher), as a secondary GPU on your desktop PC, connect your displays to it, and enjoy enforcing frame interpolation even when using a primary Intel or NVIDIA GPU for rendering!
+The only thing you have to do is get an RX 6400 (or higher) as a secondary GPU on your desktop PC, connect your displays to it, and enjoy enforcing frame interpolation even when using a primary Intel or NVIDIA GPU for rendering!
 Sadly, this doesn’t apply to yuzu yet, because the current beta driver for AFMF at the time of writing only supports the Direct3D 11 and 12 APIs.

 Let’s hope we get Vulkan support and we may be able to finally see Tears of the Kingdom hitting over 100 FPS, or Pokémon Scarlet model animations reaching ~~smooth~~ cinematic 30 FPS.